ElMassimo/capybara-compose/docs/guide/essentials/assertions.md

 ## Understanding the Assertion State

-When calling `should`, any assertion calls that follow will execute the positive expectation.
+When calling [`should`][should], any assertion calls that follow will execute the positive expectation.

 ```ruby
 users.should.have_selector('.user')